jinho-pca/course2go/frontend/README.md

 $ vue add router

  WARN  There are uncommitted changes in the current repository, it's recommended to commit or stash them first.
 ?
 Still proceed?
-Yes
+Y

 ?
 Use history mode for router?
-(Requires proper server setup for index fallback in production) Yes
+(Requires proper server setup for index fallback in production) Y
 ```